Mediation

 Does the Mediator Decide My Case?

 No, the mediator’s role is to be neutral and to help the parties reach their own agreements.
 Ms. Zinn has extensive experience in the neutral role that mediation requires.
-She is a retired Washington State Superior Court Commissioner who has 18 years of experience in trial and appeals courts, expertise in multiple areas of law, and a practical understanding of what is at stake to have a judicial officer decide your case and to go to trial.
+She is a retired Washington State Superior Court Commissioner who has 18 years of experience in trial and appeals courts, expertise in multiple areas of law, and a practical understanding of what is at stake to have a judicial officer decide your case or to go to trial.
 She will only share her experience and understanding when the parties want that information.
 Further, that information is not legal advice or meant to sway the parties’ decisions, but it can be used as background information to help reach resolutions.
 The parties can have their own lawyers present and, if they do, Ms. Zinn highly encourages the parties to listen to their lawyer’s advice.

 Is My Case Ready for Mediation?